 If your book is ready for editing, I offer copy/line editing.

 I read your book and provide feedback using track changes in your manuscript.

 - Plot issues

 Cost for a copy/line edit is $4.50/manuscript page.
+A page is 250 words.
 A manuscript page is formatted according to industry standards: Twelve-point font.
 One-inch margins on all sides.
 Double spaced.
 Indent paragraphs.
 No extra spaces between paragraphs.
-A page is usually 250 words, and not more than 300 words.